 With the advent of Highly-Active Antiretroviral Therapy (HAART), HIV-infected individuals are living longer and are therefore at a higher risk for developing AIDS-related malignancies.
 Cancers in the context of HIV infection tend to be more aggressive and resist treatment with standard therapies.

-Since 2008, UNC Lineberger, in conjunction with the UNC Center for AIDS Research, has received supplemental funding from NCI/NIH to promote basic and translational pilot research projects on HIV-associated malignancies.
+Since 2008, UNC Lineberger, in conjunction with the UNC Center for AIDS Research, has received funding from NCI/NIH to promote basic and translational pilot research projects on HIV-associated malignancies.

-Key areas of opportunity at UNC include:
+Key areas for UNC include:

 - In the U.S., UNC-Chapel Hill is a clinical site for the NCI-sponsored AIDS-associated malignancy consortium (AMC), which conducts clinical trials that enroll HIV-positive individuals with cancer.

 - In Malawi, nearly 50% of the population is HIV-positive and 30-40% of the HIV positive population die of Kaposi's sarcoma.
 Drs.
 Dittmer and Hoisseinipour are collaborating with several UNC-Chapel Hill investigators on cancer clinical trials in Malawi.

 - In China, there is a UNC Infectious Disease-initiated HIV surveillance project in Xinjiang and Guangxi Provinces which records all incidences of cancer in the HIV-positive population.

 - In India, Drs.
 Dittmer and Damania collaborate with clinicians and faculty at the TATA memorial hospital on clinical trials for lymphoma and Head and Neck cancer in persons living with HIV/AIDS.